KalciferKandari/blender_remap/readme.md

 Safely deletes data by ensuring there are no internal or external references to it.
 Must be done in the source file of the data.

 - GROUP: Safely deletes a group, but not objects that were in it.
-    - **Note**: That those objects might still be part of other groups.
+    - **Note**: Those objects might still be part of other groups.
 - MESH: Safely deletes an object and its data.
-    - **Note** that it will still be deleted even if it is part of a group, but not if that group has DupliGroups created from it.
+    - **Note** The object will still be deleted even if it is part of a group, but not if that group has DupliGroups created from it.
     - **Note**: If the object being deleted is the last user of a material, that material will be deleted.
 - Material: Safely deletes a material and the material slot it was in.
-    - **Note**: that if a material has been created in the current file and not saved, it will be deleted even though if the file was saved it wouldn't be.
+    - **Note**: If a material has been created in the current file and not saved, it will be deleted even though if the file was saved it wouldn't be.

 #### Usage